 A closed landfill’s final cap or cover is one of its most important environmental protection features.
 It must be constructed in accordance with federal and state requirements and properly maintained for years into the future.
-A typical final cap comprises several layers of plastic membrane, a drainage system and a covering of soil.
+A typical final cap comprises a plastic membrane, a drainage system and a covering of soil.
 These covers are engineered to prevent precipitation from percolating through the landfilled waste.

-With approval from the U.S. EPA, WM has permitted over 40 sites for the design and construction of innovative final covers, known as evapotranspiration covers.
+WM has also permitted over 40 sites for the design and construction of innovative final covers, known as evapotranspiration covers.
 These covers are constructed of soil and selected vegetation and are specifically designed to store water and release it to plants through evaporation.
 By working with nature, evapotranspiration covers provide long-term, sustainable protection, are easy to maintain and provide a natural habitat of native plants and grasses.

 H.O.D.
 Landfill, Antioch, IL

 - Recreational facilities

 - Hiking trails